Jane Catulle-Mendès

-Jeanne Primitive Mette (16 March 1867 – 9 June 1955), better known under her married name, Jane Catulle-Mendès, and as a French poet who also wrote plays and other prose works, and contributed to Pierre Lafitte's Femina.
+Jeanne Primitive Mette (16 March 1867 – 9 June 1955), better known under her married name, Jane Catulle-Mendès, was a French poet who also wrote plays and other prose works, and contributed to Pierre Lafitte's Femina.

 Life

 Jane was born in Paris 16 March 1867, daughter of Célestin Marie Mette and Eugénie Mayer who had married in Neuilly-sur-Seine, Seine (now Hauts-de-Seine), November 18, 1869.
 She first married Louis Alexandre Boussac, a merchant, with whom 1889 she had a son Marcel.
 Marcel would become an industrialist tycoon whose holdings included the House of Dior and a highly successful racehorse stud, and who married the singer Fanny Held in 1939.

 She and Boussac divorced on 27 June 1895, and she married Symbolist poet Catulle Mendès in Seine-et-Oise, July 8, 1897, who had separated from writer Judith Gautier in 1878 (divorced December 1896).
-His three daughters, who were portrayed in 1888 by Auguste Renoir, were from his long relation with composer Augusta Holmès.
-Jane and him, yet to be married, had a son Jean Primice Catulle Mendès in the 16th arrondissement in Paris on July 10, 1896.
+His three daughters, who were portrayed in 1888 by Auguste Renoir, were from his long-running relationship with composer Augusta Holmès.
+Jane and he, yet to be married, had a son, Jean Primice Catulle Mendès in the 16th arrondissement in Paris on July 10, 1896.
 In 1898, the couple were contributing subscribers to the completion and installation of Auguste Rodin's Monument to Balzac.

 The family lived at 6 quai de Seine in Chatou in 1897; in 1905 at 6 rue du Boccador, Paris; and in 1909 at 160 boulevard Malesherbes in Paris 17th, as well as renting, to spend summers there, a small terrace at 3, rue de Sully, Saint-Germain.
-On the way home from the latter where he was spending his winter writing, Catulle Mendès died on 8 February 1909, aged sixty-seven, crushed as he stepped, whether by mistake or on purpose is unknown, from the train in the tunnel of the Gare de l'Ouest near Saint-Germain-en-Laye and is buried in the Montparnasse Cemetery.
+On the way home from the latter where he was spending his winter writing, Catulle Mendès died on 8 February 1909, aged sixty-seven, crushed as he stepped, whether by mistake or on purpose is unknown, from the train in the tunnel of the Gare de l'Ouest near Saint-Germain-en-Laye.
+He is buried in the Montparnasse Cemetery.

-Son Primice died in the lead-up to the second battle of the Marne, April 23, 1917.
+Their son Primice died in the lead-up to the second battle of the Marne, on April 23, 1917.